cran-task-views/Spatial/Spatial.md

 -   *Others:* The `r pkg("gmt")` package gives a simple interface between GMT map-making software and R.

-### Reading and writing spatial data - GIS Software connectors
+### Reading and writing spatial data - GIS software connectors

 -   *PostGIS:* The `r pkg("rpostgis")` package provides additional functions to the `r pkg("RPostgreSQL")` package to interface R with a